StrangeRanger/bash-style-guide/README.md

 ### Using `read` for Parsing Strings

-The `read` command in Bash is a highly effective builtin for directly parsing strings and user input, enhancing script performance and security while simplifying maintenance.
+The `read` command in Bash is a highly effective built-in for directly parsing strings and user input, enhancing script performance and security while simplifying maintenance.

 #### Advantages of Using `read`:

-- **Efficiency**: `read` operates within the shell, avoiding the need for slower, resource-intensive external commands.
+- **Efficiency**: `read` operates within the shell, avoiding needing slower, resource-intensive external commands.
 - **Security**: By parsing directly into Bash variables, `read` minimizes the risks associated with external command outputs, such as injection attacks.
 - **Simplicity**: Offers an easy-to-understand syntax for directly parsing complex data structures.